By Ethan Miller and Mohammed Alkhabtib

 In our ongoing commitment to strengthen Texas’s energy infrastructure, the Texas Solar Energy Society is proud to update our members on a crucial initiative.
 Spearheaded by our research team, we have embarked on a project to estimate the economic impact of grid service interruptions across the state due to the extreme weather events our state has been experiencing.

-Another significant hurdle was choosing the right data sources to accurately capture the frequency and duration of power outages.
+A significant hurdle was choosing the right data sources to accurately capture the frequency and duration of power outages.
 The PUCT’s Annual Service Quality Reports provided some insights but were limited to private TDUs and lacked comprehensive customer data.
 Thus, we opted for the broader and more detailed EIA 861 dataset, which aligns with the standards set by the Institute of Electrical and Electronics Engineers for 2022.
 This decision has enhanced the reliability of our preliminary estimates.

 The insights garnered from our detailed analysis not only quantify the financial impacts of grid interruptions but also illuminate the path forward for enhancing grid reliability.
 The Texas Solar Energy Society is committed to using this crucial data to advocate for comprehensive grid maintenance strategies that are not only responsive but also proactive.
 By presenting our findings to decision-makers, we aim to underline the economic necessity of investing in our grid infrastructure.
 This initiative will support the development of well-informed policies and funding allocations, ensuring that future grid interruptions are fewer and less severe.
 Our goal is to equip Texas with a robust and resilient energy system that can withstand the challenges of tomorrow, safeguarding our economy and enhancing the quality of life for all Texans.